 Day 9: Free Day in Dublin

 Today is up to you and the family on how you'd like to spend your time in Dublin.
 Head back to any spots that caught your eye when you arrived, or scope out somewhere new.

 The EPIC Irish Emigration Museum and interactive tour or GPO Witness History historical tour are excellent experiences for all ages.
 The National History Museum and National Leprechaun Museum attract those whose tastes lean more whimsical than historical.
-If you'd rather be outdoors, try the Viking Splash Tour or rent a kayak to paddle yourselves down the Liffey River through the city.
+If you'd rather be outdoors, try the Viking Splash Tour or rent a kayak to paddle down the Liffey River through the city.
 Adults may also want to pay a visit to the Jameson Distillery and its accompanying tour and tastings.

 Day 10: Depart Dublin

 Wave goodbye after one last breakfast in Dublin.
-From here, you can catch a transfer to the airport to head home or make your way onward to your next Irish adventure.
+From here, you can catch a transfer to the airport to head home or onward to your next Irish adventure.